Permissions & Your Data

 Your LLM Requests

-• When you are on the QuickStart plan, your LLM requests are sent to to quickstart.asksteve.to which proxies them to Google's Gemini or another provider.
-The QuickStart proxy doesn't look at or store your request, it just passes it through.
+• When you are using Credits, your LLM requests are sent to to asksteve.to which proxies them to Google's Gemini or another provider.
+The Credits proxy doesn't look at or store your request, it just passes it through.

 Login and Authentication

 • Ask Steve uses Firebase (from Google) for login and authentication.
-Requests are made to Google's servers whenever you login or create a new account.
+Requests are made to Google's servers (*.googleapis.com) when you login, create a new account, or visit any of the Settings pages.

 • We don't ask for or store any PII beyond what is provided at login.